danieloberbillig/gatsby-demo-strapi-portfolio/DevLog.md

 gatsby clean
 gatsby build
 ```

+## /static vs src/assets
+- import everything into .js files to make use of minification/optimization
+- /static/sun.jpg is later in /public/sun.jpg -> not optimized!
+- only use /static for specific file names eg manifest.webmanifest or include small scripts outside bundled code; libraries not working with webpack; inconsistent JSON
+- better use StaticImage (see Hero.js component) from gatsby-plugin-image

+## Styles
+- main.css (all styles) only imported in Layout.js component!
+- Layout,js is the top-level wrapper which is wrapped through gatsby-browser.js
+- no page imports the Layout.js component manually
+- gatsby-browser.js
+    - wrap your page components in additional global components

 ## SEO Component
 - its more or less a total copy from the "SEO component" documentation code on the gatsby website